Scarlett Johansson: 2005–2009: Collaborations with Woody Allen

 Also in 2006, Johansson starred in the short film When the Deal Goes Down to accompany Bob Dylan's song "When the Deal Goes Down..." from the album Modern Times.
 Johansson had a supporting role of assistant and lover of Jackman's character, an aristocratic magician, in Christopher Nolan's mystery thriller The Prestige (2006).
-Nolan thought Johansson possessed "ambiguity" and "a shielded quality".
+Nolan thought Johansson possessed "ambiguity" and a "shielded quality".
 She was fascinated with Nolan's directing methods and liked working with him.
 The film was a critical and box office success, recommended by the Los Angeles Times as "an adult, provocative piece of work".
-Some critics were skeptical of her performance: Billson again judged her miscast, and Dan Jolin of Empire criticized her English accent.
+Some critics were skeptical of her performance: Billson again judged her as miscast, and Dan Jolin of Empire criticized her English accent.

 Johansson's sole release of 2007 was the critically panned comedy-drama The Nanny Diaries alongside Chris Evans and Laura Linney, in which she played a college graduate working as a nanny.
 Reviews of her performance were mixed; Variety wrote, "[She] essays an engaging heroine", and The New Yorker criticized her for looking "merely confused" while "trying to give the material a plausible emotional center".
 In 2008, Johansson starred, with Natalie Portman and Eric Bana, in The Other Boleyn Girl, which also earned mixed reviews.
-Promoting the film, Johansson and Portman appeared on the cover of W, discussing with the magazine the public's reception of them.
-In Rolling Stone, Pete Travers criticized the film for "[moving] in frustrating herks and jerks", but thought that the duo were the only positive aspect of the production.
-Variety credited the cast as "almost flawless ... at the top of its game", citing "Johansson's quieter Mary ... as the [film's] emotional center".
+Promoting the film, Johansson and Portman appeared on the cover of W, discussing the public's reception of them with the magazine.
+In Rolling Stone, Pete Travers criticized the film for "[moving] in frustrating herks and jerks", but thought the duo were the only positive aspect of the production.
+Variety credited the cast as "almost flawless ... at the top of its game", citing "Johansson's quieter Mary... as the [film's] emotional center".

-In her third collaboration with Woody Allen, the romantic comedy-drama Vicky Cristina Barcelona (2008), which was filmed in Spain, Johansson plays one of the love interests of Javier Bardem's character alongside Penélope Cruz.
+In her third collaboration with Allen, the romantic comedy-drama Vicky Cristina Barcelona (2008), which was filmed in Spain, Johansson plays one of the love interests of Javier Bardem's character alongside Penélope Cruz.
 The film was one of Allen's most profitable and received favorable reviews.
 A reviewer in Variety described Johansson as "open and malleable" compared to the other actors.
-She also played the femme fatale Silken Floss in The Spirit, based on the newspaper comic strip of the same name by Will Eisner.
-It received poor reviews from critics, who deemed it melodramatic, unoriginal and sexist.
+She also played the femme fatale Silken Floss in The Spirit (2008), based on the newspaper comic strip of the same name by Will Eisner.
+It received poor reviews from critics, who deemed it melodramatic, unoriginal, and sexist.
 Johansson's only role in 2009 was as Anna Marks, a yoga instructor, in the ensemble comedy-drama He's Just Not That into You (2009).
 The film was released to tepid reviews but was a box office success.